Setting up a dog proof balcony isn’t too difficult, and, with a bit of effort, you can keep your dog safe while it’s enjoying the outdoors.

 How to Dog Proof a Balcony

-Balcony netting for dogs is a good start to prevent them jumping off.
+Balcony netting is a good start to dog-proofing your balcony.
 You can use any type of railing netting, many of which are designed for children.
 It’s obviously most suitable for open railings, such as metal.

 But this kind of balcony netting for dogs won’t be suitable if your pet loves to chew.
 If that’s the case, use something like fine chicken wire because it’s more resilient.